Go to the Students section

 Go to the Business and Employers section

-Stakeholder Mapping forms part of the PID at Stage 3: Planning of the project lifecycle and working towards approval at Gateway 3: Initiation.
+Stakeholder Mapping forms part of the PID at Gateway 3: Delivery Proposal.

-In project management we use stakeholder mapping to inform development of the Project Communication Plan.
+Stakeholder mapping is used to inform development of the Project Communication Plan.
 For each category of stakeholders the outcome of this analysis will affect:

 Targeting communications in this way means that we can meet the communication needs of all groups, without wasted effort or cost, and without risking disengagement through issue of unwanted communications.